MomoMizu94/Youtube-Downloader/README.txt

-YouTube video downloader.
-Downloads video & audio track seperately and encodes them together.
+YouTube video downloader with SponsorBlock utility through their API.
+Downloads video & audio track seperately, removes sponsored segments and encodes both tracks together.
+Can be used to download independent audio files.

 Standalone script can be found from /dist